 All bat species and their roosts receive protection under UK and European legislation.
 This legislation makes it illegal to; intentionally or deliberately take, kill or injure a bat; damage, destroy or obstruct access to bat roosts; deliberately disturb bats.

-EMEC Ecology carries out bat surveys as part of large public and private sector projects, or small residential development sites including re-roofing and home extension projects.
-A Daytime Bat Survey is normally the first step in determining whether planned works are likely to negatively impact bats.
+EMEC Ecology carries out bat surveys for projects at a range of scales, including large public and private sector projects, and small residential development sites including re-roofing and home extension projects.
+A Preliminary Roost Assessment (PRA) for bats is normally the first step in determining whether planned works are likely to negatively impact bats.

-A daytime bat survey involves a survey of the building(s) / tree(s) to be affected, looking for signs of bats such as droppings, feeding remains, scratch marks, urine stains, and actual sightings, as well as potential access points and roost sites such as holes, cracks and crevices.
+A Preliminary Roost Assessment involves a survey of the building(s) / structure(s) / tree(s) to be affected, looking for signs of bats such as droppings, feeding remains, scratch marks, urine stains, and actual sightings of bats, as well as potential access points and roost sites such as holes, cracks and crevices.

 Following the Survey

-We will provide a report detailing the survey methodology and results and recommendation for general mitigation measures, further surveys and/or consultation, as appropriate.
+We will provide a report detailing the survey methodology and results and recommendation for general mitigation measures, further surveys and/or consultation and licensing requirements, as appropriate.
 The report will be provided as soon as possible following the survey, however; should you have a specific date for submission of a planning application we will do our utmost to accommodate this.

-Should evidence of bats be found or areas suited to roosting bats identified it may be necessary to complete further evening emergence and / or dawn swarming surveys.
-These bat activity surveys allow for identification of roost entrance / exit points, number of bats present and species of bat using a roost.
+Should evidence of bats be found or areas suited to roosting bats identified, it may be necessary to complete further evening emergence and / or dawn re-entry surveys.
+These further bat surveys allow for identification of roost entrance / exit points, number of bats present, species of bat using a roost and characterisation of the roost.
+Should the building(s) / structure(s) / tree(s) be suitable for hibernating bats, hibernation surveys may be required over winter, which would involve searching for hibernating bats during a daytime survey, and the deployment of static bat detectors.

 Request a quote

-EMEC Ecology provides Daytime Bat Surveys throughout Nottinghamshire, Leicestershire, Derbyshire, Lincolnshire, the East Midlands and the rest of the UK.
+EMEC Ecology provides Preliminary Roost Assessments for bats throughout Nottinghamshire, Leicestershire, Derbyshire, Lincolnshire, the East Midlands and the rest of the UK.
 Each survey will be specific to a site and the costs will vary accordingly.